tomastt123/pkg-manager/README.md

 Configure var/ as a Docker volume to avoid read‑only issues on host bind mounts.

-Implement the NLP extraction pipeline (spaCy or OpenAI).

 Sync entities/relations into Neo4j and expose via GraphQL.

 Build the React graph UI and connect via Mercure for live collaboration.